 7/1 Adjustable-Rate Mortgage Rates

 A 7/1 adjustable-rate mortgage (ARM) can be beneficial to someone who’d like a low interest rate and cheaper initial mortgage payments.
-The initial interest rate (in this case, seven years) is generally lower than fixed rate mortgages.
-ARMs usually most appeal to homebuyers planning on selling the property within a few years of purchase.
+The initial interest rate, which in this case is seven years, is generally lower than that of a fixed-rate mortgage.
+ARMs usually appeal to homebuyers planning on selling the property within a few years of purchase.

 Historical 7/1 ARM Rates